 One strength of JWatcher is that you can re-analyze behavioral data in many different ways.
 You are encouraged to explore the following options and consult your professor, the TA, or the manual for assistance.
-Consider what questions will test your hypothesis.
+Consider what additional questions could be addressed with the data you have collected.

-3A) Basic Analysis

-For a basic analysis you must first create a file called a focal analysis master file (.faf)

-- 1. To create a focal analysis master file, click on the Focal Analysis Master tab in the upper left menu to open the window. - 2.
+- 3A) Basic Analysis (For today, read, but do not execute, steps in grey.)
+For a basic analysis you must first create a file called a focal analysis master file (.faf) - 1.
+To create a focal analysis master file, click on the Focal Analysis Master tab in the upper left menu to open the window. - 2.
 Click on the New box, at the bottom center. - 3.
-You must now load your project's ethogram by choosing the same focal master file that you used to capture data (fmf_organism_initials.fmf) (If you do not see your .fmf file currently displayed, then navigate to the desktop by clicking the house icon and then the desktop icon.)
-Select your file and click Open. - 4.
-Once your ethogram has been loaded, immediately change pages by clicking on the Modifiers tab on the bottom series of tabs.
-Today you probably didn't include modifiers since we haven't discussed it until now, but this is where you would indicate which key codes would be followed by a modifier.
+You must now load your project's ethogram by choosing the same focal master file that you used to capture data (fmf_exp_initials.fmf) (If you do not see your .fmf file currently displayed, then navigate to the desktop by clicking the house icon and then the desktop icon.)
+Select your file and click Open. - Once your ethogram has been loaded, immediately change pages by clicking on the Modifiers tab on the bottom series of tabs.
+Today you probably didn't include modifiers since we haven't discussed it until now,